QUADRANT STRATEGIES

 In addition, we may disclose information about you:

-• To you, and, where appropriate, your appointed representative;
+- To you, and, where appropriate, your appointed representative;

-• To our affiliates and wholly-owned subsidiaries;
+- To our affiliates and wholly-owned subsidiaries;

-• For legitimate business purposes (including operating our Sites and providing services to you or our Research Sponsors);
+- For legitimate business purposes (including operating our Sites and providing services to you or our Research Sponsors);

-• In response to lawful requests by law enforcement authorities or other government officials,
+- In response to lawful requests by law enforcement authorities or other government officials,

-• As required by law or legal process;
+- As required by law or legal process;

-• When we believe disclosure is necessary or appropriate to prevent physical harm or financial loss or in connection with an investigation of suspected or actual illegal activity;
+- When we believe disclosure is necessary or appropriate to prevent physical harm or financial loss or in connection with an investigation of suspected or actual illegal activity;

-• If disclosure is necessary to protect the vital interests of a person;
+- If disclosure is necessary to protect the vital interests of a person;

-• To protect our property, services and legal rights;
+- To protect our property, services and legal rights;

-• To prevent fraud against Quadrant, our subsidiaries, affiliates and/or business partners;
+- To prevent fraud against Quadrant, our subsidiaries, affiliates and/or business partners;

-• To support auditing, compliance and corporate governance functions; or
+- To support auditing, compliance and corporate governance functions; or

-• To comply with any and all applicable laws.
+- To comply with any and all applicable laws.

 We may also disclose or transfer your Personal Data in the event of a reorganization, merger, sale, joint venture, assignment, or other transfer or disposition of all or any portion of our business.

+Quadrant is based in Washington, DC, USA, and we have significant operations in the UK and Serbia.
 We collect Personal Data and Research Information globally and primarily store that information in the United States.
-Additionally, the Sites may be viewed and hosted by Quadrant and our third-party service providers anywhere in the world.
-We may transfer, process, and store your information outside of your country of residence, to wherever we, Quadrant, or our third-party service providers operate for our business purposes.
-Occasionally, Personal Data may be transferred by our third-party service providers from one country to another.
-Any such transfer of your Personal Data and Research Information will be carried out in compliance with applicable laws and covered by appropriate contractual requirements.
+U.S. government authorities may have access to your Personal Data stored on U.S. servers pursuant to U.S. surveillance laws but there currently are no effective redress mechanisms for those who object to this access.
+Additionally, the Sites may be viewed and hosted by Quadrant and our Research Sponsors or third-party service providers anywhere in the world.
+We may transfer, process, and store your information outside of your country of residence, to wherever Quadrant, or our clients or third-party service providers, operate for our business purposes.
+However, we will handle your Personal Data in accordance with this Privacy Policy regardless of where your Personal Data is stored or processed.

 DATA SECURITY